-If you want to know exactly how much power your laptop adapter is using, below you will find details about how you can use a plug-in power meter to measure the power consumption.
+If you want to know exactly how much power your laptop adapter is using, below you will find details about how you can use a plug-in power meter to measure the power consumption.an

-The calculator below can be used to calculate the energy consumption and the electricity cost of a laptop.
+The calculator below can be used to estimate the energy consumption and the electricity cost of a laptop.

 You just need to adjust the values in the PARAMETERS section to your requirements and the calculator will automatically display the RESULTS section.